esl/MongooseIM/doc/Advanced-configuration.md

     * **Example:** `{cowboy_server_name, "Apache"}`

 * **hide_service_name** (local)
-    * **Description:** According to RFC 6210, even when a client sends invalid data after opening a connection, the server must open XML stream and return stream error anyway.
+    * **Description:** According to RFC 6210, even when a client sends invalid data after opening a connection, the server must open an XML stream and return a stream error anyway.
 For extra security, this option may be enabled.
-It changes MIM behaviour to simply close the connection without any errors returned (effectively hiding server's identity).
+It changes MIM behaviour to simply close the connection without any errors returned (effectively hiding the server's identity).
     * **Syntax:** `{hide_service_name, Boolean}`
     * **Default:** `false`
     * **Example:** `{hide_service_name, true}`